Type 1 diabetes: pregnancy planning/pregnancy/post-pregnancy

-The person with type 1 diabetes has a confirmed pregnancy and is regularly engaging with a health professional such as an endocrinologist, diabetologist and/or specialist physician.
+The woman with type 1 diabetes has a confirmed pregnancy and is regularly engaging with a health professional such as an endocrinologist, diabetologist and/or specialist physician.
 An authorised health professional may certify eligibility that will continue until 3 months after the expected date of birth of the baby.

 Up to 12 months (initial period of 6 months with a subsequent period of an additional 6 months on confirmation that pre-pregnancy care is continuing).

-From when the pregnancy is confirmed, until 3 months after the expected date of birth of the baby.
+From when the pregnancy is confirmed, until 3 months after the expected or actual date of birth of the baby.

 In the event of a pregnancy loss, the currently approved period of CGM and Flash GM access will continue unchanged.
-In this event, the person may reapply for pre-pregnancy status at any time.
+In this event, the person may reapply for pregnancy planning status at any time.

-At least 1 month prior to the completion of either the ‘pre-pregnancy’ or ‘post–pregnancy’ periods, the person will receive a notification via SMS or email, advising them that their access period is ending soon and that they should consult their authorised health professional in relation to future access, or transitioning to alternative arrangements for finger prick blood glucose checks.
+At least 1 month prior to the completion of either the ‘pregnancy planning’ or ‘post–pregnancy’ periods, the person will receive a notification via SMS or email, advising them that their access period is ending soon and that they should consult their authorised health professional in relation to future access, or transitioning to alternative arrangements for finger prick blood glucose checks.

 For more information read the Frequently asked questions: Continuous Glucose Monitoring Initiative.

-Find the Continuous and flash glucose monitoring eligibility assessment form for type 1 diabetes; pregnancy planning, pregnancy or immediately post pregnancy.
+Find the Continuous and Flash Glucose Monitoring Access form for type 1 diabetes; pregnancy planning, pregnancy or immediately post pregnancy.